 - Save time, effort and money – as all people will know not only what to do, but also how much of the resources available they should explore to achieve said goal;

-- Decrease the learning curve of new team members – ever since everything is documented, new hires will have an easier time going through core processes and coming up with better insights by themselves instead of having someone from the team spending longer than necessary to onboard them;
+- Decrease the learning curve of new team members – because everything is documented, new hires will have an easier time going through core processes and coming up with better insights by themselves instead of having someone from the team spending longer than necessary to onboard them;

 - Reduce variability and uncertainty – all of the team will be performing the same steps at the same stage once they have a clear view of what is expected;

-- Increase productivity and quality – when people have clear guidelines as to what is expected of them, work gets done faster since they don’t have to wonder about the specifics and are only worried about performing their best;
+- Increase productivity and quality – when people have clear guidelines as to what is expected of them, work gets done faster since they don’t have to wonder about the specifics and are only worried about turning over their best work;

-- Improve communication with all parties involved – by having everyone aware of their responsibilities, it becomes easier to communicate when something needs to change or needs assistance in any way.
+- Improve communication with all parties involved – by keeping everyone aware of their responsibilities, it becomes easier to communicate when something needs to change or needs assistance in any way.

 LET’S ACHIEVE GREATNESS TOGETHER